 3. Nonfiction Text Features Reading Center Activity

-Our Literacy Centers bundle has a nonfiction text features center!
-(As well as covering TONS of other skills.
+Have students review skills with a nonfiction text features center!
 Centers are great for independent work, or as whole group led activities.
 Best part?
 You can put the answer sheet in a “special” spot in the classroom and let students self correct their center work!

 4. Anchor Chart